stevenrao/adb-proj/README.md

 the build platform; include :
 1) clang-10/clang++-10  the source require c++20.

-2）openssl library,  build from boringssl.
+2) openssl library,  build from boringssl.

 3) libusb,  provide from install from apt package